menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Menard has relatively fewer families with younger children, and/or college students.
 Combined, this makes Menard a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Menard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Menard does not have a public transit system used by locals to get to and from work.

 Demographics

-In terms of college education, Menard is nearly on par with the US average for all cities of 21.84%: 17.96% of adults 25 and older in Menard have a bachelor's degree or advanced degree.
+The education level of Menard citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.96% of adults 25 and older in Menard have a college degree.

 The per capita income in Menard in 2022 was $24,854, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $99,416 for a family of four.